Andrew-Raz-ACRV/snake_raven_controller/README.md

 2. **feedback rate** : The joint_state is being sent at 100 Hz in listener.cpp.
 But in actual RAVEN software, raven_state.msg is updated at 1000 Hz.

+## Contact

+This code is written by Andrew Razjigaev.
+If there are queries you can contact him via email: andrew.razjigaev@hdr.qut.edu.au

 ## Relavent links:
 1. **uw-biorobotics/raven2** : This is the main RAVEN software to connect to.
 And [this code](https://github.com/uw-biorobotics/raven2) will replace the ROS node listenersnakeraven that we temporarily have for now.